 - SIP conjuncts with protocols such as Session Description Protocol (SDP) to describe the multimedia information. - While RTP transports the voice packets, SDP provides the RTP information such as the network address and the transport port number of the RTP connection.

-SIP supports three types of and Information Engineering network servers:
+SIP supports three types of computer of

 - registrar

 - redirect server

 - proxy server